- Purpose

 - Background Check – a commercial or governmental process of searching public records to determine whether an individual has been convicted of criminal conduct anywhere in the United States of America within no less than the last seven years.

-- Security Sensitive Positions – positions whose duties require, provide for, or encompass the potential to incur human, financial or property loss or other harm to the College and its constituents.
-A security sensitive position includes at least one of the following elements:
+- Security-sensitive Positions – positions whose duties require, provide for, or encompass the potential to incur human, financial or property loss or other harm to the College and its constituents.
+A security-sensitive position includes at least one of the following elements:

 - access to and significant contact with minors, or to diminished capacity adults.